 #1 – Kährs

-They source woods like American Cherry, North American Maple, Walnut and others out of North America but manufacture it out of their plant in Sweden.
-Their ash and beech products are sourced locally in Scandinavia because that’s where they are naturally most prominent.
+They source woods like American Cherry, North American Maple, Walnut, and others out of North America but manufacture it out of their plant in Sweden.
+Their ash and beech products are sourced locally in Scandinavia because they are naturally most prominent.

-Even their exotic woods like Brazilian Cherry/Jatoba out of South America are manufactured at their Swedish plant and they’re also a very green company ensuring trees are harvested with sustainability, replanting and environmental focus/health in mind.
+Even their exotic woods like Brazilian Cherry/Jatoba out of South America have their manufacturing done at their Swedish plant.
+They’re also a very green company ensuring they harvest the trees with sustainability, replanting, and environmental focus/health in mind.
 They do not use any wood out of China.

 If you like wide planks, this brand is for you since most of their products are 7″+ wide.